rmupap/rmupap.github.io/technical-standards/index.md

 ## Observation

-Qualifying applicants and enrolled PA program students...
+Qualifying applicants and enrolled PA Program students...

 1. must be able to observe and actively participate in all demonstrations and experiments in the basic medical and clinical sciences, including observations made through a microscope and demonstrations made in classroom and skills lab settings using standardized or classmate patient-models.
 2. must be able to observe a patient accurately and completely both at a distance and up close, noting both verbal and nonverbal signs.

 ## Communication

-Qualifying applicants and enrolled PA program students...
+Qualifying applicants and enrolled PA Program students...

 1. must possess the ability to comprehend written English at a level sufficient to adequately evaluate technical materials, medical reports, and biomedical texts and journals.
 2. must be able to communicate, both verbally and in writing, the results of their examination to the patient and to their colleagues with accuracy, clarity, and efficiency.